1 Reviews

 The content is currently being reviewed by the Hwahae operations team, and the verification will be completed by the next business day (excluding weekends and holidays) from the date the review was written.Reviewed by The Hwahae Testers

-TipAfter trying various application methods, I found that the best way is to dab it on with your fingertips, gently warm it up by rubbing the fingers together, and then pat and spread it out widely across the face using your knuckles.
-(Using a sponge or brush tends to use up too much product.)
+TipAfter trying various application methods, I found the best technique is to dab a bit on your fingertip, warm it up by rubbing between your fingers, then pat and spread it gently using your knuckles.
+This helps it adhere to the skin perfectly.
+Sponges or brushes tend to absorb too much product.